zhuolonghao/zhuolonghao.github.io/_posts/2022-09-01-stable-coin-what-and-why.md

 A few comments:
 1. USDC and USDT alike are similar to money market funds, investing in cash, bank deposits, CP, UST, and commodities like golds.
 2. dai is over-collateralized by digital assets such as bitcoin and USDC.
-3. TerraUST implements a two-token algorithm that expand and contract supply similiarly to the way central banks buy and sell fiscal debt to stabilize purchasing power (i.e., pegged to $1 dollar)
+3. TerraUST implements a two-token algorithm that expand and contract supply similiarly to the way central banks buy and sell fiscal debt to stabilize purchasing power (i.e., pegged to $1 dollar).

-### Notes